lucalewin/better-bing/README.md

 ## Disclaimer

-I am new to the process of creating Chrome extensions and may not be familiar with all the best practices and techniques.
+I am new to the process of creating browser extensions and may not be familiar with all the best practices and techniques.
 The information and code provided here may not be optimal or correct, and I make no guarantees as to their functionality.
-Your help and guidance in improving and correcting my understanding of creating Chrome extensions is greatly appreciated.
+Your help and guidance in improving and correcting my understanding of creating browser extensions is greatly appreciated.